ssbc/ssb-bendy-butt/README.md

 });
 ```

-This module conforms with [ssb-feed-format](https://github.com/ssbc/ssb-feed-format) so with ssb-classic you can use all the methods specified by ssb-feed-format.
+This module conforms with [ssb-feed-format](https://github.com/ssbc/ssb-feed-format) so with ssb-bendy-butt you can use all the methods specified by ssb-feed-format.

 [bendy butt]: https://github.com/ssb-ngi-pointer/bendy-butt-spec